Q. Who are the principal and assistant principal of Seton Catholic Prep?

 Q. How are textbooks purchased?

-A. Each year, Seton families have four options to purchase textbooks:
+A. Each year, Seton families have the following options to purchase textbooks:

 - Seton’s Online Book Exchange available all summer.

-- Any online vendor or bookstore starting July 1.
+- Any online vendor or bookstore starting in July.

 Q. How many clubs/organizations and sports does Seton Catholic Prep offer?

-A. There are 40-plus extracurricular clubs/organizations and 16 sports.
+A. There are over 40 extracurricular clubs/organizations and 16 sports.

 Q. Does Seton have organizations for parents?

 A. An actively involved parent is a true gift to Seton Catholic Prep.
-Parent/Guardian participation and involvement is one of the key elements in the success of Catholic schools.
+Parent or guardian participation and involvement is one of the key elements in the success of Catholic schools.
 Many of the activities and events for students could not happen without our truly dedicated parent community.
-From the Seton Parents Association and the Sentinel Booster Club to Library services, events and technology committees, there is a place for every parent to become involved.
+From the Seton Parents Association and the Sentinel Booster Club to events and technology committees, there is a place for every parent to become involved.

 Q. How many alumni does Seton Catholic have?